 Although debt funds are a decent option to fulfil an investor’s short term objective, there are 16 debt fund categories, and sometimes choosing a scheme that aligns with your investment objective might get a tad confusing.
 Hence investors should always invest in keeping their investment objective in mind.

 2. Track the performance of the debt fund

 A debt mutual fund with a proven track record has the potential to offer investors with decent returns.
 Yes, it is indeed true that that past or historical data of any fund doesn’t replicate its present or future.
 However, a fund with a good track record signifies it being handled by professional management.
 And you would definitely want to invest your hard-earned money in a fund that not just has a proven track record, but a fund that is run by reputed management.

-3. Choose a debt fund which has a low expense ratio
+3. Choose a debt fund that has a low expense ratio

-An expense ratio is nothing but the cost of owning a fund, and it may have an impact on the returns provided by the scheme.
-You might invest in a debt fund that is constantly giving high returns but remember that the higher your profits, the expense ratio of the fund will increase.
-Hence you should also be aware of the expense ratio being charged by the debt fund you are planning to invest in.
+An expense ratio is nothing but the cost of owning a fund, and it may impact the returns provided by the scheme.
+You might invest in a debt fund that constantly gives high returns, but remember that the higher your profits, the higher the fund’s expense ratio.
+Hence you should also be aware of the expense ratio charged by the debt fund you plan to invest in.

 4. Risk appetite

 Although debt funds indeed carry far less risk as compared to equity funds, they do carry some amount of risk with them.
 That’s because no investment is considered to be a risk-free investment, and hence, investors should identify their risk appetite before making any type of investment.
 Understanding one’s risk appetite might allow an investor in knowing their limits and might also help them choose a scheme that shares a similar investment objective as theirs.